Security

 • Verify package provenance.
 Check the publisher, repository URL, and download count before installing any MCP server package.
 The legitimate Anthropic packages are scoped under @anthropic/ or @modelcontextprotocol/.
 Unscoped packages with similar names are red flags.

 • Use the gateway as a chokepoint.
-Even if a compromised MCP server attempts to exfiltrate data through tool responses, the gateway logs every response and can flag anomalous payloads.
+Even if a compromised MCP server attempts to exfiltrate data through tool responses, the gateway logs governed responses and can flag anomalous payloads.
 The server never communicates directly with the agent.

 Defense in Depth: The Full Stack